McMelonTV/hypixel-skyblock-solo-dungeons-bot/README.md

+# Abandoned due to lack of interest.
+Open an issue if you're interested in this and I might continue working on it.

 # Hypixel SkyBlock Solo Dungeons Bot

 __**DISCLAIMER**__: __I am not responsible for any of your accounts in case they get banned!__